 The New Core: Total Return with A Kicker

-A core bond portfolio, also referred to as “core income,” has been a staple of portfolio allocations for decades.
-Historically, these core income strategies utilized U.S. Treasuries and investment grade bonds, prioritized income over capital return, and had lower risk and inverse correlation to equities.
+For many investors a core bond portfolio, also referred to as “core income,” has been a staple of their portfolio allocations for decades.
+Historically, core income strategies utilized U.S. Treasuries and investment grade bonds, prioritized income over capital appreciation, and had lower risk compared to other investment options and less correlation to equities.

 What is Portfolio Income?

 Generally speaking, there are two ways to access an investment portfolio to use investments for lifestyle needs.
 One way is through asset sales.
 The goal being to sell a portion of an asset that has appreciated in value, for example an equity position that has risen in price.
 The portfolio still holds the original weighting of the asset and only a percentage that corresponds to the price appreciation is sold.
 Of course, this only works if the asset rises in value.